brknapp/Project_1/README.md

 }
 ```

-You can use this new by_search function to look for multiple titles or
+You can use this function to look for multiple titles or just one.
+For
-just one.
-For example, if you wanted to search for both Star Wars and
+example, if you wanted to search for both Star Wars and Indiana Jones,
-Indiana Jones, you would run the function like this:
+you would run the function like this:

 ``` r
 by_search_one_or_more_titles("mykey",c("star_wars","indiana_jones"),type="movie")